NaphtaliO/ShiftWizard/README.md

 ## Challenges

-- We had troubles trying to get our app installed
-- It was tough to get emails to work with.
+- We had troubles trying to get our app dependencies installed on each of our computers.
+We were trying to connect to our mysql server and it wasn't working because additional software has to be installed like installing mysql and adding it to PATH.
+It took a while but we eventually got it installed and working perfectly.

+- We had the same issue above when deploying our app to the cloud.
+Those dependencies wouldn't install automatically on the cloud instance.
+It took a while but we eventually figured it out.
+We just had to figure a way to ssh into the linux instance running on the cloud and install everything manually.

+- Emails were scarce to work with.
+An email was created just for our app and our employee models were populated with random emails like jake123@gmail.com.
+We got our app email blocked by google because those emails even though they seem random actually belong to people and so our email got disabled for spamming.
+We found a way to work around it by using more random and preposterous emails like test234@widget.game.

 ## Lessons Learned
 1 -	Team Roles and Responsibilites: